cakravue/sikhliterature/web/docs/suraj-prakash/ras-2/ansu-22.md

 ---

-### Notes

-**[BVS]** marks a footnote by Bhai Vir Singh, printed in the source edition and translated here for reference.
-These are a later editor's commentary, not part of Kavi Santokh Singh's 1843 text, and they have **not** been used to settle the meaning of any disputed line. **Variant** marks a reading recorded in the source (ਪਾ: = ਪਾਠ).
-Unmarked notes identify people, places and terms only.

 [^1]: **v.
 1** "the Elder": Baba Buddha Ji, so called throughout this ansu (ਬ੍ਰਿਧ / ਬ੍ਰਿੱਧ).
 Capitalised where it designates him; lowercase where the word simply means an aged person.
 [^2]: **v.
 1** anand: bliss.
 [^3]: **v.
 2** That is, Bhai Buddha has seen it.
 [BVS]